mcello23/cypress-amazon/README.md

 To use Terminal inside VS Code, simply press `CTRL + '` (it's usually the key before 1) in your keyboard.
 Run `npm install`  (or `npm i` for the short version) to install the dev dependencies.
-## Desktop

-Run `npm run cy:open` to open Cypress in interactive mode on a desktop viewport.

 # Requirements of the test case